 Botox® for Migraine and Temporomandibular Joint Pain Relief

-BOTOX® has gained worldwide following for being a safe and effective way to reverse the effects of aging on the face.
+BOTOX® has gained a worldwide following for being a safe and effective way to reverse the effects of aging on the face.
 It is typically used to minimize the appearance of wrinkles on the forehead, around the eyes and the lips.
 The procedure is so easy and simple that it has become the most convenient way to look younger without going under the knife.

-Hundreds of patients have flocked to the New York Cosmetic, Skin and Laser Surgery Center in New York to get BOTOX® procedures done under the care of Dr. Cameron Rokhsar.
-Dr. Rokhsar is certified physician trainer and speaker for Allergan, the maker of BOTOX®, Juvederm® and Voluma.
+Hundreds of patients have flocked to the New York Cosmetic, Skin and Laser Surgery Center in New York to get BOTOX® procedures are done under the care of Dr. Cameron Rokhsar.
+Dr. Rokhsar is certified physician trainer and speaker for Allergan, the maker of BOTOX®, Juvederm®, and Voluma.
 He has spoken at international aesthetic medical conventions about proper technique and latest advancements in BOTOX® therapy including using BOTOX® for medical conditions such as hyperhidrosis (excessive sweating), migraine relief, and temporomandibular joint disorder.

 What is BOTOX® and how does it work?

 BOTOX® is a purified form of the bacterial toxin botulin.
 Botulin is a neurotoxin that causes temporary paralysis of the facial muscles.

 Repetitive facial expressions cause muscle contractions that result in skin wrinkling.
 When injected precisely and in minute amounts, BOTOX® relieves muscle tension and restores the natural form of both muscle and skin, thereby diminishing the appearance of wrinkles.
 It is very important that you go to trained experts for BOTOX® injections to ensure not only beautiful, natural-looking results but your health and safety as well.